jojivk/SomeNotes/ToJoemon.md

 It is considered that orientation is due to genetics.
 If anyone says otherwise... well then you are gonna get …..SKRWD real bad!.
 It is illegal to change that thru therapy as well..!

-I came to know about some of these things as my wife did MS(Psychology) in US and heard a lot about the politics behind things like this...